devaldaki3/Movieflix/README.md

 # About this Project

 Movie recommendation systems are designed to provide personalized movie suggestions to users, enhancing their entertainment experience by helping them discover movies tailored to their preferences.
-This project showcases the development of a Movie Recommendation System using various machine-learning models and techniques.
+This project showcases the development of an End-to-End Movie Recommendation System with advanced analytics capabilities using various machine-learning models and techniques.

 The primary goal of this project is to build a robust movie recommendation system that can analyze user preferences and viewing history to make accurate movie suggestions.
-It utilizes popular machine-learning algorithms to classify movies and generate personalized recommendations.
+It utilizes popular machine-learning algorithms to classify movies, generate personalized recommendations, and provide comprehensive analytics on user behavior, content popularity, sentiment trends, and engagement patterns.

+## Key Features

+- **Movie Recommendations**: Content-based filtering using cosine similarity
+- **Sentiment Analysis**: NLP-based review classification from IMDB
+- **Analytics Dashboard**: Real-time user behavior and content performance tracking
+- **Popularity Prediction**: ML-based content popularity forecasting
+- **Fake Engagement Detection**: Anomaly detection for suspicious activity
+- **Sentiment Trend Analysis**: Time-series sentiment tracking
+- **User Behavior Tracking**: Session analytics and consumption patterns
+- **EDA Capabilities**: Comprehensive exploratory data analysis

 ## Built-With